Lawrence blaze tears through at least 5 buildings

 As firefighters battled the blaze, electricity was cut to the neighborhood.
 Vasquez advised drivers to avoid the area and find alternative routes around the fire scene.

-Thefire also tore through hit 34 Saratoga St., a two-story building.
+The fire also tore through 34 Saratoga St., a two-story building.
 As of just before 9 p.m., flames were still visible at 14 Saratoga St. — a four-bedroom home built in 1910, according to assessing information.

-Firefighters also battled flames at a building at Bennington and Bromfield streets, where a fire ignited aboutىp.m.
+Firefighters also battled flames at a building at Bennington and Bromfield streets

 A variety of firefighting apparatus, including three ladder trucks, were in the area, along with firefighters and fire officials from Lawrence and North Andover.